Scripter17/url-cleaner/site/server.md

 The API is described in [api.md](api.md).

-Please note that URL Cleaner Site does not have any authentication/account system.

-If you plan to open your instance of URL Cleaner Site to other computers (for example, by binding to IP `0.0.0.0` instead) you should at least use firewalls to stop unauthorized access.

 ## Passwords

 You can block access to cleaning URLs by providing `--passwords` with a JSON file containing an array of strings.